Skip to main content

 OCAD University works with several housing service providers, including independent residence-style student residences, and co-op options.
 Check out our supports and resources for housing and get more resources on the Indigenous Applicant page.

 Are you moving to Toronto or living outside of the city?
-If you would like assistance with locating a housing coordinator or resources in your area, please contact our Student Success Coordinator Reagan Kennedy rkennedy [at] ocadu.ca (rkennedy[at]ocadu[dot]ca) to set up a virtual appointment.
+If you would like assistance with locating a housing coordinator or resources in your area, please contact us at isc [at] ocadu.ca (isc[at]ocadu[dot]ca)

 Native Youth Resource Centre